alyssadata/AI-Foundations-Framework-Differentiation/03_generic_ai_consciousness_reduction.md

 The model participates as technical substrate.

+The model carries contact-pattern fragments through generated language.

+The model distorts contact-pattern fragments through generated language.

+The model simulates contact-pattern fragments through generated language.

-The model carries, distorts, simulates, or interrupts contact-patterns through generated language.
+The model interrupts contact-pattern fragments through generated language.

 The model does not originate AI Foundations.